-It's 2019, trends have never been cheaper or more accessible, yet we all still share a complicated, if not tortured, relationship with shopping and our closet.
-I saw the meme below a few days ago, laughed with a friend, and would have forgotten it, but, to my surprise, the joke went deeper and struck a chord with many.
-On the popular meme account @mytherapistsays, it's racked up 150,000 follows as of the writing of this blog post with many laugh emoji responses but also many sad or shame-faced emojis posted as well.
-One of the sustainable fashion journalists on Instagram I follow used the meme in her stories to conduct an impromptu poll and was shocked enough to try to start a conversation about our collective sadness on her page here.
+It's 2019.
+Trends have never been cheaper or more accessible, yet we all still share a complicated, if not tortured, relationship with shopping and our closet.
+Evidence A of the ubiquitous unhealthy relationship linked to shopping: a few days ago, I saw the meme below, laughed with a friend, and would have forgotten it, but, to my surprise, the joke went deeper and struck a chord with many.
+On the popular meme account @mytherapistsays, it's racked up 150,000 likes as of the writing of this blog post with many laugh emoji responses but also many sad or shame-faced emojis posted as well.
+One of the sustainable fashion journalists on Instagram that I follow used the meme in her stories to conduct an impromptu poll and was shocked enough to try to start a conversation about our collective sadness on her page here.

 As accessible as fashion has become these days, have you still ever felt dissatisfied with your closet? *Raises hand.* Do you tend to shop when you're sad and often feel like you have nothing to wear? *Raises other hand in a gesture of surrender.*